 Since then, I’ve started wondering about all the different brands on the market.
 I wondered if there’s a clear overall winner in terms of getting things clean without leftover taste and smell residue.
 Ideally, it would also leave clean dishes without costing an arm and a leg.
 And come from a company that feels good to support (and is maybe even a bit eco friendly?).

-Growing up, my family always used Cascade, but now that I’m an adult I find the various Cascade brands (Cascade Complete, Cascade Platinum, etc.) to be a bit to scented for my liking.
+Growing up, my family always used Cascade, but now that I’m an adult I find the various Cascade brands (Cascade Complete, Cascade Platinum, etc.) to be a bit to scented for my liking, plus I prefer to use more natural options for cleaning, and for beauty and body care whenever possible.

 Because I love a good research project, I figured I’d test out some of the top brands I know other friends and family use.